lapalisse/FlexTimer/README.md

 That's the place where you could implement something more elaborate.

 Ideas to be implemented:
-- 64-bit precision for delays (having big and small granularity at the same time) ++
+- Activation/deactivation of a timer
 - More options to control the behaviour of timers, like:
   - Choose between catch up when you missed a tick or no catch up
   - Choose between remove a timer when finished or deactivate
+- C++ interface
+- Synchronizing two timers (ex: A happens 10ms after B)
+- 64-bit precision for delays (having big and small granularity at the same time)
 - Make it more precise (it's already not bad at all with a fine granularity)
-- Modify a timer
+- Modify a timer: already possible
-- Make it suitable for multithreading
-- Synchronizing two timers (ex: A happens 10ms after B)
-- Activation/deactivation of a timer
   - Being able to start at some time, stop at some time...
+- Make it suitable for multithreading: no: not needed: you don't want to
-- have "system" timers for special/internal use
+- have "system" timers for special/internal use: no really needed
-- etc.

 Some of these features sound like something really advanced: I would implement them in some kind of "Event" library and keep the FlexTimer simple!